Salvo-32/HarbourWasteControl-IoT2021/Evaluation.md

 5. [Cost](Evaluation.md/#Cost)

 ## User eXperience and satisfaction
+As Don Norman and Jakob Nielsen state
+> User-experience encompasses all the aspects of the end-user's interaction withe company, its services and its products.
+According to this
 To understand the effective validity of our initial project idea we talk to port managers and held a survey among boat owners.
 ![Image1](Picture/ShipOwners-Poll.png?raw=true)

+### Harbour managing authority
+### Shipowners
+### Sea swimmers

 ## Power consumption